-Corporate Governance
+Corporate governance

-ad pepper media International N.V. is a company subject to Dutch law with subsidiaries in the Netherlands and abroad.
-All business activities were carried out in compliance with Dutch company and German capital market laws, in particular, the German Securities Trading Act (Wertpapierhandelsgesetz (WpHG)).
-The common shares are listed at the Frankfurt Stock Exchange for trading in the Prime Standard.
-The Supervisory Board feels committed to increasing shareholder value in the interest of all shareholders and has always been applying the most demanding standards for the Company's corporate governance principles.
-Although the Company according to its own guidelines generally applies the requirements laid down in the Dutch Corporate Governance Code, deviations may result from the legal requirements applicable to ad pepper media.
-In the "Corporate Governance" section, ad pepper media reports extensively on compliance with the Dutch Corporate Governance Code.
+ad pepper media International N.V. is a Company under Dutch law with subsidiaries in the Netherlands and abroad.
+All business activities are performed in accordance with Dutch Company law and German capital market law, in particular the German Securities Trading Act (WpHG).
+Common shares are admitted for trading in the Prime Standard at the Frankfurt Stock Exchange.
+The Supervisory Board is committed to increasing shareholder value in the interests of all shareholders and has always set the highest standards for the Company's corporate governance principles.
+Although, consistent with its proprietary guidelines, the Company basically applies the requirements laid down in the Dutch Corporate Governance Code, deviations may nevertheless result on account of the legal requirements applicable to ad pepper media.
+In the "Corporate Governance" section of this Annual Report, ad pepper media reports in detail on compliance with the Dutch Corporate Governance Code.

-Thanks to the enormous and committed effort by the Board of Directors and all the staff of ad pepper media International N.V. and the companies in the individual European countries and the US, ad pepper media was able to master the challenges of the past financial year and is perfectly positioned again for the new financial year.
-All members of the Supervisory Board would like to express their very special thanks and recognition for the excellent work performed and the staff's extraordinary team spirit.
+Thanks to the committed efforts shown by the Board of Directors and all employees at ad pepper media International N.V., ad pepper media managed to master the challenges arising in the past financial year and sees itself as being well positioned for the requirements of the new financial year.
+For this, all members of the Supervisory Board would like to express their very special thanks and recognition for the excellent work performed by staff, and for their extraordinary team spirit.

-Nuremberg, March 17, 2011 On behalf of the Supervisory Board Michael Oschmann, Chairman
+Nuremberg, March 16, 2012 On behalf of the Supervisory Board Michael Oschmann, Supervisory Board Chairman